bitpay/opencart-plugin/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Bitcoin payment module using the bit-pay.com service.
+Bitcoin payment module for OpenCart using the bitpay.com service.

 Installation
 ------------